CodaBool/stargazer.vercel.app/readme.md

 # 🚧 Under Active Development
 > expect things to change drastically until the end of 2024

-# community VTT RPG maps
+# 🗺️ Community VTT RPG maps
 > A spot for any RPG community to create accurate maps and keep them up to date.

 ### Why?